Fighters, radar, marine patrols top Asia's military wish-list

 "Even in the absence of a regularly identified security threat, they will probably be doing that anyway because that's what countries do.
 It's part of being seen to be a successful country to have a sophisticated military, I think it's a perception that is what successful countries do.

-What excites arms manufacturers is that India faces a varied landscape of defence needs -- insurgencies, a tense border with Pakistan, high-altitude skirmishes in the Himalayas, a need for air defence and its intention to have a blue-water navy to rival China.
+What excites arms manufacturers is that India faces a varied landscape of defense needs -- insurgencies, a tense border with Pakistan, high-altitude skirmishes in the Himalayas, a need for air defense and its intention to have a blue-water navy to rival China.

 "There is almost certainly an element of competition there," said Davies.